 Saving time and covering the last mile with electric scooters

-But honestly, I don’t know anyone who wouldn’t mind eliminating the daily walk to and from the train station, and stay 10 minutes longer in the gym, instead — if such a trade were on the table.
+Walking is healthy.
+But honestly, I don’t know anyone who wouldn’t mind eliminating the daily walk to and from the train station, and stay 10 minutes longer in the gym, instead — if such an operation were on the table it could saving time.

 I’ve done a bit of research among my London-dwelling friends, and the average commute using public transport looks like this: